Yugoslavism: Illyrian contribution to linguistic unity

-The Illyrians found little support among Serbs in Habsburg lands, as they viewed Serbia as a nucleus of South-Slavic unification ascribing to it the role played by Piedmont in Italian unification.
-Most Serb intellectuals dismissed the modified Shtokavian as a threat to the liturgical Church Slavonic, and the Gaj's Latin alphabet – recommending Croats use the Cyrillic script as a truly Slavic alphabet.
+The Illyrians found little support among Serbs in Habsburg lands, as they viewed Serbia as a nucleus of South Slavic unification, ascribing to it the role played by Piedmont-Sardinia in Italian unification.
+Most Serb intellectuals dismissed the modified Shtokavian as a threat to the liturgical Church Slavonic and Gaj's Latin alphabet, recommending Croats use the Cyrillic script as a truly Slavic alphabet.
 In 1913, there was an attempt to create a Serbo-Croatian standard by Serbian literary critic Jovan Skerlić.
 He proposed Croats accept the "Eastern dialect" while Serbs would abandon the Cyrillic script.
 The plan had a mixed reception in Croatia and was abandoned at the outbreak of the war.

 19th-century Serbia and the Yugoslavist idea

 Vojvodina Serbs favoured closer ties with or joining the de facto independent Serbia over the Illyrian ideas.
 Serbia discouraged their irredentism to preserve good relations with Austria.
-In the 1860s, within the framework of efforts by Prince Mihailo Obrenović to establish an anti-Ottoman coalition, Roman Catholic bishop Josip Juraj Strossmayer and Serbian Foreign Minister Ilija Garašanin, agreed to work towards establishing a Yugoslav state independent of Austria and the Ottomans.
-The plan, inspired by Risorgimento (Italian unification), called for unification of the lands from Carinthia, Carniola and Southern Styria in the north to Albania, Bulgaria, and Thrace in the south.
+In the 1860s, within the framework of efforts by Prince Mihailo Obrenović to establish an anti-Ottoman coalition, Roman Catholic bishop Josip Juraj Strossmayer and Serbian Foreign Minister Ilija Garašanin agreed to work towards establishing a Yugoslav state independent of Austria and the Ottomans.
+The plan, inspired by the Risorgimento (Italian unification), called for unification of the lands from Carinthia, Carniola, and Southern Styria in the north to Albania, Bulgaria, and Thrace in the south.
 The scheme was mostly used to promote the unification of South Slavic lands in Austria-Hungary around Croatia and South Slavic regions of the Ottoman Empire around Serbia.
 The plan was abandoned after the assassination of Mihailo and the Austro-Hungarian Compromise of 1867.

 As Serbia achieved independence through the 1878 Treaty of Berlin, the Yugoslav idea became irrelevant in the country.
-Before the 1912 First Balkan War, Serbia was mono-ethnic and Serbian nationalism sought to include (those considered to be) Serbs into the state.
-It portrayed work of bishops Strossmayer and Franjo Rački as a scheme to establish Greater Croatia.
+Before the 1912 First Balkan War, Serbia was mono-ethnic, and Serbian nationalism sought to include (those considered to be) Serbs into the state.
+It portrayed the work of bishops Strossmayer and Franjo Rački as a scheme to establish Greater Croatia.
 There was pressure to expand Serbia by a group of Royal Serbian Army officers known as the Black Hand.
-They carried out the May 1903 coup installing the Karađorđević dynasty to power and then organised nationalist actions in "unredeemed Serbian provinces" specified as Bosnia, Herzegovina, Montenegro, Old Serbia (meaning Kosovo), Macedonia, Croatia, Slavonia, Syrmia, Vojvodina, and Dalmatia.
+They carried out the May 1903 coup, installing the Karađorđević dynasty to power, and then organised nationalist actions in "unredeemed Serbian provinces" specified as Bosnia, Herzegovina, Montenegro, Old Serbia (meaning Kosovo), Macedonia, Croatia, Slavonia, Syrmia, Vojvodina, and Dalmatia.
 This echoed Garašanin's 1844 Načertanije – a treatise anticipating the collapse of the Ottoman Empire, calling for the establishment of Greater Serbia to pre-empt Russian or Austrian expansion into the Balkans and unifying all Serbs into a single state.